DovetailSoftware/l10n/README.md

 This tool allows to export a list or a set of lists from Clarify/Amdocs database into individual files.
 The files contain comma-separated text, one line per list element per local value.
-These files can be modified in a text editor or MS Excel.
+These files can be modified in a text editor.
 Then the files can be imported into the database to create/modify localized elements.

 ## Prerequisites: